lukefleed/competitive-programming/2023_09_25/find-peak-element/README.md

 # Comments on the solution

-We can use two different approach, that are theorethically equivalent in terms of space complexity, but in the reality the second one is more efficient, as we can see in the leetcode results
+We can use two different approach, that are asymptotically equivalent in terms of space complexity, but in the reality the second one is more efficient, as we can see in the leetcode results

 ## First approach